CafeG Labs CAFE G®

 At CafeG Labs, our data collection policy is simple: we only collect what Apple and Google require us to collect.
 That’s it.
 That’s the whole policy.

 No ad networks.
 No tracking pixels.
-No analytics SDKs phoning home every time you roll a d20.
+No analytics SDKs watching your every tap.
 No “anonymized” data that’s somehow still tied to your device fingerprint.
 No third-party data brokers.
 No “partners” who want to show you targeted ads for longswords.
+We don’t sell, share, or serve your data to advertisers — period.
+There is no advertiser.
+We don’t have one.
+We’re never going to have one.

 Your character sheet lives on your device.
 Your spell slots are your business.
 We don’t want them, and frankly, we don’t have time to look at them — we’re too busy squashing bugs.